HugCls/HugCls/README.md

-2025-07-14: "Never let the fear of striking out keep you from playing the game." - Babe Ruth
+2025-07-15: "Facts are the enemy of truth. " - Miguel de Cervantes